immunefi-team/Bounty_Boosts/ZeroLend/29204 - [SC - Critical] Direct theft of Users VestedZeroNFT by using sp....md

 #  Direct theft of User's VestedZeroNFT by using split function to mint a new NFT to take most fraction of the theft NFT of other users

-Submitted on Sun Mar 10 2024 10:23:41 GMT-0400 (Atlantic Standard Time) by @perseverance for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 10th 2024 at 16:23:41 UTC by @perseverance for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29204